Published 12:53 IST, July 22nd 2019

 Performance review

-But something that I am sure about is how Fossil could have made whole experience a little bit better – for fitness enthusiasts.
+But something that I am sure about is how Fossil could have made the whole experience a little bit better – for fitness enthusiasts.

-- As activity-rich as Google Fit is, thing can’t track swimming.
+- As activity-rich as Google Fit is, the thing can’t track swimming.
 And Fossil doesn’t give you a first-party option, so you’ll need to download one by yourself.

-Battery life – Achilles heel
+Battery life – the Achilles heel

-Should you buy Fossil Sport?
+Should you buy the Fossil Sport?

 Photos by Saurabh Singh